darktjm/gamesup/README.md

 that matter, connect to the 'net.
 I used to do this by unconfiguring the network or pulling the plug, but that became a hassle, and caused some network connection attempts to just hang.
 I now use a Linux network namespace I call nonet.
-At boot time, I run nonet.start, which creates the namespace.
-I also have an /etc/nonet directory, which the namespace uses the hosts file from if it finds it.
-The hosts file there only lists loopback addresses.
+At boot time, I run `nonet.start`, which creates the namespace.
+I also have an `/etc/nonet` directory, containing a hosts file listing only loopback addresses; the nonet namespace will use this instead of `/etc/hosts`.

-I can't use "ip netns exec" to execute stuff in the new namespace, because it needs to run as root, and doesn't drop privilege.
+I can't use "`ip netns exec`" to execute stuff in the new namespace, because it needs to run as root, and doesn't drop privilege.
 It also does other things I don't need it to do.
 Instead, I use a simplified setuid wrapper that just changes the namespace and then executes the